rskschrom/crystal_dda/README.md

 # crystal_dda
-Modules and script for generating branched planar crystal polygons and input text files for DDA code
+A package for generating branched planar crystal polygons and input text files for DDA code

 # Installation
 Clone package to local machine.
 Then cd into directory and install with: